Totsua/exhibition-curator-backend/README.md

 - H2 Database

 # Frontend Technology
 For the Android frontend, please see: [repo](https://github.com/Totsua/exhibition-curator-android)

 <p align="right">(<a href="#exhibition-curator-backend-api">back to top</a>)</p>

 # API Overview
 ### Base Url: '/api/v1/exhibitioncurator'
+####
+- The server is hosted on 8080 by default unless changed.
+    - Therefore, a full url would be `localhost:8080/api/v1/exhibitioncurator/`
 ## Artwork Endpoints
 ### `GET /random`
 Returns a random artwork from the Metropolitan Museum of Art Collection API.